HSRC 50/90 commemoration programme

 c) Tshwane: Annual ASSAf Humanities Lecture The HSRC, the Academy of Science of South Africa (ASSAf) and the University of Pretoria (UP) offered this lecture as part of the 50/90/100 anniversary commemoration.
 The event took place on 14 August at the UP Future Africa campus.
 The lecture was entitled “Archives, scholars and bureaucrats” and focused on the archive as a means for understanding the relationship between the social science disciplines, the institutions—and particularly UP and the HSRC— and the idea of Pretoria – the capital of South Africa.
 This relationship shows how the bureaucratic mind meets the academic mind to facilitate the emergence of a praetorian sensibility — a sensibility of standing in ‘guard of power’.

-d) Nelson Mandela Bay: The lecture is to be held at the Nelson Mandela University, in the form of a masterclass with students.
+d) Nelson Mandela Bay: The lecture A critical analysis of race and racism within current thinking is to be held at the Nelson Mandela University, in the form of a masterclass with students.
 It will coincide with the launch of the CEO’s book Cape Radicals: Intellectual and Political Thought of the New Era.
 These two events are scheduled to take place on 10 October 2019.

 7. An HSRC alumni event, including an exhibition of the HSRC’s art collection and main HSRC publications.